boehlergerman/WappBot/README.md

   ignoreChat               [Array] prevents repeated messages, preventing a "hello" from being sent again
                            when an incorrect option is entered

+  ignoreGroupChat          [Bool] [Default false] prevents automatic message sending if the chat is a group

   messageInitial           [Object] configuration of the first message to be sent to the chat
     |                      that generated an incoming message